xingwu1/azure-xplat-cli/README.md

 ## Samples

-Sample templates that demonstrate all of the preview features can be found at [Documentation/BatchDocumentation/samples](Documentation/BatchDocumentation/samples).
+Samples for all of the preview features can be found at [Documentation/BatchDocumentation/samples](Documentation/BatchDocumentation/samples).

 ## Installation

 ### For existing users of the Xplat-CLI